 Packers vs. Raiders Injury Report — Week 5

-Going into their matchup with the Las Vegas Raiders (1-3), the Green Bay Packers (2-2) currently are monitoring 12 players on the injury report.
-The game kicks off at 8:15 PM on Monday, October 9 at Allegiant Stadium.
+The Green Bay Packers' (2-2) injury report has 12 players listed ahead of their Monday, October 9 matchup with the Las Vegas Raiders (1-3).
+It starts at 8:15 PM at Allegiant Stadium.

-The Packers' last game was a 34-20 loss to the Detroit Lions.
+The Packers' last outing ended in a 34-20 loss to the Detroit Lions.

-The Raiders head into the matchup after losing 24-17 to the Los Angeles Chargers in their last game on October 1.
+The Raiders head into this matchup following a 24-17 loss to the Los Angeles Chargers in their most recent game.

 Watch the NFL this season on Fubo!